httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Modern Web browsers constrain the ability of content from one origin to access resources from another, to avoid leaking private information.
-As a result, applications that wish to expose cross-origin data to browsers will need to implement {{!W3C.REC-cors-20140116}}.
+As a result, applications that wish to expose cross-origin data to browsers will need to implement CORS {{FETCH}}.